 Ready to dive in?
 Let’s go.

-Let’s start by looking at the market for LMS platforms.
+So let’s start by looking at the market for LMS platforms.

 - North America accounts for the largest market size using LMS platforms.